 Trust me, once you’ve experienced one of these evenings you’ll view your chocolate consumption in a completely different light.

 Do It Yourself

 If you would like to set up a group in your area please get in touch with Kathryn who will be more than happy to help you.
-You can find her on twitter @kathrynLincs or by email at email@example.com.
+You can book a course of your own by contacting Katherine on twitter @kathrynLincs or by email at email@example.com.
 You don’t need to be an expert but it’ll help if you like chocolate.

 Would you like me to visit your place of work or group?
 I’m sure you’ll have something very interesting to share with the County and I would really be pleased to help you spread your message.
 You can contact me through the website www.lincsconnect.co.uk via Twitter @LincsConnect or through Facebook Lincs Connect.
 I’ll be waiting to hear from you.

 Meetings always seem more productive with cake!